-- 1. The reading leader spends every Read Write Inc. lesson coaching and observing readingteachers and keeps records. - 2.
+- 1. All staff are trained and the school books regular Development Days. - 2.
+The reading leader spends every Read Write Inc. lesson coaching and observing readingteachers and keeps records. - 3.
 The headteacher observes lessons with the reading leader.
-They discuss pupil progress and the teacher tracker every week. - 3.
-The reading leader meets with the reading team every week in which all staff take part in a practical coaching session to further enhance the delivery of the scheme. - 4.
-The reading leader organises regular workshops with parents to discuss practical ways in which they can support their children as they are introduced to new sounds and the corresponding letters, as they prepare for the Phonics Check in Year 1 and as they develop their comprehension skills.
+They discuss pupil progress and the teacher tracker every week. - 4.
+The reading leader meets with the reading team every week for a 30-minutemasterclass focusing on one activity. - 5.
+The reading leader organises regular workshops with parents.